choresh/nestnet/NestNet.Cli/NestNet.Cli/Data/Templates/Doc/README.md

 ```

 ### Database Support
-Entity Framework Core integration with Microsoft SQL Server is pre-configured:
+Entity Framework Core integration (with Microsoft SQL Server or with PosgresSQL) is pre-configured:
 - Use the `Entity` attribute to mark classes for database mapping
 - Customize column properties using the `Prop` attribute's `store` parameter